- What is Social Science

 Transfer Options

 Tennessee Transfer Pathways (TTPs) are advising tools designed to help community college students plan for transferring to a Tennessee public university or select regionally accredited, non-profit Tennessee private colleges and universities to complete their baccalaureate degree.
 The TTPs also constitute an agreement between community colleges and four-year colleges/universities confirming that community college courses meet major preparation requirements.
 For transfer to other four-year institutions, contact an advisor at the senior institution.
-Note: Due to the transferability to a four-year institution, there are to be no course substitutions where a specific course is required in the TTP curriculum guide.
+Visit the Tennessee Transfer Pathways website for more information and TTP curriculum guides.

 General Education Core Requirements - Credits (41)